 Committees and Advisors

 SECTION 1.
 Generally.
 The Board of Directors, by resolution adopted by a majority of the Directors then holding office, may by majority vote from time to time (a) create for the Organization and appoint persons to any committee, commission, advisory body or other such body designated by the Board (each, a “Committee”), which may or may not have Directors as members, and (b) dissolve any Committee that has completed its function or for any other reason in the Board’s sole discretion.
 A Committee may not act on behalf of the Organization or bind it to any action, but may make recommendations to the Board or to the officers for the benefit of the Organization.
 Appointees to Committees may be members or non-members of the Organization and may include outside advisors (“Advisors”).

 Contracts.
 Checks, Deposits and Funds

-Payment of dues
+Payment of Dues

 Waiver of Notice

-Amendments to Bylaws
+Amendments to By-laws

 These By-laws may be altered, amended, and/or repealed and restated, and new By-laws may be adopted (in each case, a “By-laws Amendment”), only by (a) a two-thirds (2/3) vote of the Directors present, and (b) a majority vote of the members present, at any Annual Meeting or Special Meeting of members, at which a quorum of Directors and a quorum of members, respectively, are present, provided that at least fourteen (14) days’ written notice is given to all Directors and members of intention to alter, amend, or repeal, or to adopt new By-laws at such meetings.
 If a quorum of only Directors or only members is present, an affirmative vote satisfying the requirement for that group shall be valid may be combined with a valid affirmative vote of the other group at a continued session of the meeting or any new meeting duly held.